 When I learned that we were going to be moving to the Middle East, I'd asked Aaron if we could go to Bethlehem for Christmas.
 Unfortunately, that isn't possible as it would make travel to other areas next to impossible.
 Instead, Aaron booked us for a 10 day trip to Jordan.
 I'm a bit embarrased at how ignorant I was about Jordan, especially regarding its history.
 I wasn't very excited.
 I was impressed by Queen Noor on the Daily Show and Colbert, but that's not enough of a reason to visit a country.
 Then I realized that the country Jordan shares a border with Israel and that border is the Jordan River.
 We were going to a place with biblical significance afterall.
-A view of the sun rising from our hotel window.
-Philip wakes us up early, but to see this makes it almost seem worthwhile.

 Amman, the capital of Jordan has about 2.5 million residents, many of whom are Palestinian.
 Like Rome, it was a city built on 7 hills.
 Now there are about 20 hills within the greater city area.
 Driving in from the airport, Aaron and I wer impressed by how much the land looked like Italy.
 However, the city is much hillier and densely packed than any place we visited in Italy.